Do you get all the traffic you’d like for your site? Do visitors just keep pouring in, letting you meet all of your business goals with ease?

 This miracle strategy is optimizing your content for social sharing — making it irresistible for readers and influencers to get the word out about the work you’re doing.

-Unlike search engine optimization or trying to guess what Facebook wants from your page this week, most techniques for social sharing optimization are evergreen.
-Because it relies on human engagement, not some other company’s algorithm.
+Unlike search engine optimization, most techniques for social-sharing optimization are evergreen.
+Because they rely on human engagement, not some other company’s algorithm.

 One warning before you start